jordanvogel/as1/README.md

 me get greedy for features and bust it.

-Sources and Collaboration: I used the Student Picker Saga videos from Abram Hindles YouTube channel as a guide to start the code base, Also used ideas and methods from the lonelyTwitter, along with StackOverflow posts and Android Documentation
+Sources and Collaboration: I used the Student Picker Saga videos from Abram Hindles YouTube channel as a guide to start the code base, Also used lonelyTwitter as a reference for ideas and approach, along with StackOverflow posts and Android Documentation